warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/how-do-i-use-search-and-filtering.md

 Advanced filtering options allow for further narrowing of results.
 These options are shown as suggestions beneath the search input and will autocomplete as you type.

+Advanced filtering is available for on [all paid plans](https://airbrake.io/pricing).

 - **Environment**: e.g. Production, Staging, QA, etc.
 - **Component**: The controller the error occurred in
 - **Action**: The controller method the error occurred in